kyma-project/kyma/docs/authorization-and-authentication/docs/005-details-add-connector.md

 ## Configure Dex

-Register the GitHub Dex connector by editing [this](../../../resources/dex/templates/dex-config-map.yaml) ConfigMap file.
+Register the GitHub Dex connector by editing the `dex-config-map.yaml` ConfigMap file located in the `kyma/resources/dex/templates` directory.
 Follow this template:

 ```
     connectors: